 Bring to a rapid boil.
 Turn off heat, put a lid on the pot, and set the timer for 10 minutes.

 Fill a bowl with ice water.
 When the eggs are cooked, gently place them in the ice water and drain water from the pot.

 Once the eggs cool down, peel the eggs.

 In the empty pot, add soy sauce, water, and maple syrup.
 Stir to mix and bring to a boil.

 Carefully place eggs in the sauce.
 Boil for 10 minutes over medium-high heat.
 Occasionally roll the eggs so the sauce coats evenly.

 Add ginger and garlic.
 If desired, add jalapeno to make the eggs spicy.
 Boil for an additional 5 ~ 10 minutes until the sauce has been reduced to half.

-Store braised eggs in the fridge for up to 3 to 5 days.
+Store braised eggs in the fridge for up to 5 days.
 They can be served cold or at room temperature.